ibm-cloud-docs/sell/service-get-start.md

 A test environment is not needed for onboarding services but is needed for any software that you might onboard in the future.
 You, or a member of your team, uses the test environment to validate that your software is ready for use.

-1. Click **Create** in the "Create your test environment" section on the Get started page.
+1. Click **Create** in the Create your test environment section on the Get started page.
-2. Enter the name of your private catalog, and click **Create**.
-The private catalog and its contents are visible only to the users you choose.
+1. Enter the name of your private catalog, and click **Create**.
+The private catalog and its contents are visible only to the users that you choose.

 ## Set up team access
 {: #step3-team-access}